jivanpal/drat/docs/commands/explore-omap-tree.md

 for convenience, which displays the address of the child node that the entry points to.

-When viewing a leaf node, some extra columns are shown for convenience.
-The *Target block* column shows what block address the given (OID,&nbsp;XID) pair maps to.
-The *Target's actual OID* and *Target's actual XID* columns display the OID and XID that appear in the actual data contained in that block.
-Following each of these values appears a checkbox, `( )`.
-If the actual OID/XID does not match the expected OID/XID (the OID/XID which the object map had mapped in the first place to the address of the block being examined), then the checkbox will be filled with an X, `(X)`, to highlight the fact that this mapping is bad.
-A proper object map will have no such filled checkboxes.
+When viewing a leaf node, an extra set of columns, *Target block*, is shown, which displays the *Address* of the block that each (OID, XID) pair maps to, as well as the *Actual OID* and *Actual XID* that appear in the data contained in that block.
+Following each *Actual OID* and *Actual XID* is a checkbox `( )`, which will be checked `(X)` if that value does not match the value in the *OID* or *XID* column, respectively, indicating that the mapping is bad.
+A well-formed object map will not result in any checkboxes being checked.

 ## Example usage